 In order to provide for a smooth transition between our current Senate structure and the proposed Council structure, it is suggested that the Councils keep the current Senate committees that comprise their initial charge for a period of 2 academic years without changes.
-After that period, if the Councils are working effectively, then the changes proposed in the previous section, dealing with Council self-organization, could be implemented.
+After one year, the Senate President shall conduct a review of the workings of the Council Structure and report to the Senate on any suggested corrections for the operation of the second year of this transition period.
+After the 2-year transition periodat period, if the Councils are working effectively, then the changes proposed in the previous section, dealing with Council selforganization, could be implemented.
 For example, in the beginning the Council leadership will be comprised of the 3 elected Senate members and the Chairs of the current Senate committees.
 After working in the new structure for a period of 2 years, the make-up of the Council Leadership, the number and kind of existing committees, committee membership, and other details would become a matter to be dealt with by the Council itself.
 The President of the Faculty Senate shall commission a group of Senators, Council Chairs, members of various Council committees, and selected members of the Administration to write a report in the Spring 2014 to document the value of the Senate under the Council structure.
 Based on the findings of the report, the Senate shall vote in the fall of 2014 on whether to make the Senate Council structure permanent, or to revert back to the current committee structure.